LOCAL NEEDS, MUTUAL GOALS DRIVE OUR WATER STRATEGIES

 In arid southeast New Mexico, Devon recently worked with state regulators to effect a rule change allowing for impoundment of produced water in double-lined storage ponds.
 Mobile units treat the water to make it compatible for reuse.
 The result: New wells are being completed primarily with recycled water.

 This is the latest of several high-profile water-conservation initiatives dating to 2004, when we chose to recycle water in the first U.S. shale play, the Barnett Shale.
-Additionally, we use only non-potable water for operations at our three Jackfish heavy-oil facilities in Canada.
+Additionally, we use only non-potable water for the steam needed to produce heavy oil at our three Jackfish facilities in Canada.
 In western Oklahoma, we installed a pipeline network to carry water to and from a recycling facility that has conserved nearly 300 million gallons.

 Driving these pioneering efforts are two core Devon values: Always do the right thing and be a good neighbor.